Last Updated on February 4, 2024

 However, this idea that you need a full face of makeup, including foundation, concealer, eyeshadow and even highlighter is not one that is embraced around the world.
 Instead, it is mostly an idea of modern culture, and not even all Western cultures accept this as the norm.

-More and more people are liberating themselves from the confines of daily makeup application and are finding that there is true freedom in feeling and looking more like themselves.
+More and more people are liberating themselves from the confines of daily makeup applications and are finding that there is true freedom in feeling and looking more like themselves.

 Is Makeup Bad for Your Skin?